 Practical guidance for tackling common leadership challenges

-Over the years, in my business, as an executive coach, and in leadership development, I have seen the same challenges recur repeatedly.
+Over the years, in my businesses, as an executive coach, and in leadership development, I have seen the same challenges recur repeatedly.
 How do you keep a team engaged?
 How do you raise performance?
 How can we help people navigate change?
 How do you balance results with relationships? and so on.

 These questions rarely have a single answer.
 What matters most is the way a leader chooses to respond.
 Each choice not only drives performance, it also shapes the climate and culture that others experience.